Iceberg Go

 Run go build ./cmd/iceberg from the root of this repository to build the CLI executable, alternately you can run go install github.com/apache/iceberg-go/cmd/iceberg to install it to the bin directory of your GOPATH.

-You can pass the catalog URI with --uri argument.
+You can pass the catalog URI with the --uri argument.

 docker pull apache/iceberg-rest-fixture:latest